 Few Pacific companies have survived the turbulent and often unpredictable business environments of the post-war era, the highly regulated 1960’s and 70’s and the frenetic ‘free market’ of the 1980s to immerge into the modern commercial age with its core business largely intact.
 Teltherm Instruments is one such organisation.

 This is their story...

 The British Teltherm Coy

-was started by English immigrants Francis Cecil (Fred) Rickards and Tom Whitfield in 1946.
+was started by English immigrants Francis Cecil (Frank) Rickards and Tom Whitfield in 1946.
 Unusually for those times, the two were not short of money and were able to commence trading from purpose-built premises in Kent St, Auckland Central.

 Although both had involvement in British instrument maker British Rototherm Ltd, it was Rickards who had much of the technical knowledge, and Whitfield the money required to ‘make it happen’.
 A good proportion of their workforce was attracted from UK instrument companies.

 Rickards was a clever engineer, using his mechanical engineering skills to manufacture jigs and tooling required for production.
 The company business was founded on his designs and by 1947 there were 10 workers employed.